 For the RAF website page on Black Thursday, click here.

 After a catastrophic accident in which a full load of bombs was dropped on his aircraft, Frank Lloyd somehow managed to save the Lancaster and get all the crew safely home.
 The only crew member who did not get back was David Mansell-Playdell.
 Immediately after the disaster, he baled out, on captain’s orders, which Frank revoked a few moments later but too late to stop David.
 See: Frank Lloyd, 582 Squadron

 We are most grateful to Sean Feast for the photographs of Frank Lloyd and for the many other 582 Squadron photographs he has donated to the Archive.
 The full story of Frank Lloyd can be read in Sean’s book: Master Bombers, The Experiences of a Pathfinder Squadron at War, 1944-1945, published by Grub Street in 2008.

-Donald Sinclair Margach was a navigator who, in 1943, served on 106 Squadron when it was commanded by Wing Commander Guy Gibson.
+Donald Sinclair Margach was a bomb aimer who, in 1943, served on 106 Squadron when it was commanded by Wing Commander Guy Gibson.
 Donald did not go with Gibson when he formed 617 Squadron, which in May 1943 carried out Operation Chastise, the audacious raid on the dams.
 In 1944 Donald was flying with 582 Squadron of the Pathfinders when he lost his life.
 See Donald Margach and Guy Gibson

 Donald Barker, a navigator, has been identified in the group photograph of 582 Squadron taken on VE Day.
 This is highly unusual as the identities of the men in these wonderful squadron photographs tends to be lost over the years if not noted down at the time.
 Another member of the squadron was clearly a close friend, and appears in the holiday photograph above.
 Unfortunately, this is not a happy story although both men survived the war.
 See Donald Schofield Barker page.